Gisaltamir/PythonProject/readme(Binchi).md

 >
 > ...

 **When you enter number 3**, the game will allow you to enter the country name.
-The input is not case-sensitive, but you must use the correctly-spelled, standard country name as provided by the game in *Display possible countries*.
+The input is not case-sensitive, but you must use the correctly-spelled, standard country name as provided by the game in *2- Display possible countries*.

+After you entering the country name, the game program will determine if the answer is correct.

 **When you enter number 4**, the game program will end.
 All your progress will be cleared.
 The next time you run the main program, it will create a new game.